Corporate Finance UAE

 When buying from a new international supplier who does not yet offer open account terms — the LC gives the supplier sufficient comfort to ship without prior relationship.

-When the transaction value is large enough that non-payment risk to the seller is significant — LC protection is more justified for a USD 500,000 shipment than a USD 5,000 one.
+When the transaction value is large enough that non-payment risk to the seller is significant — LC protection is more justified for a transaction of significant value.

 When the buyer needs a financing period — a usance LC combined with a Trust Receipt gives the importer time to receive, clear, and sell goods before the payment falls due.